Why Making Solar Power Part of Your Retirement Plan Might Make Smart Financial Sense

 One estimate found that a typical retired couple can expect to spend $58,000 on power bills over the next 25 years.
 That’s assuming a 3.5% power bill inflation rate, about average across the U.S.

-If you spent $20,000 on a solar energy system that saved you $58,000 on electric bills, does that seem like a good deal?
+You can do some research to learn more about how much solar power costs, but if you spent $20,000 on a solar energy system that saved you $58,000 on electric bills, does that seem like a good deal?

 $38,000 ROI?
 Sounds good to us!